 Smaller independents offering a wide range of foods.
 This includes Warka Tree (Ethiopian), Bombay Cafe (Indian), Eat Thai (Thai), The Wooly Pub, Mijiida, Diana Downtown, Piatto Pizzeria and many many more.
 Here’s a link to our blog post on pubs in Guelph

-Downtown Guelph patios
+Downtown Guelph Patios

-downtown Guelph patios are a favourite of many.
+Downtown Guelph patios are a favourite of many.
 It’s been a way for people to try a variety of new restaurants including La Reina (mexican), NV and more.

 Guelph coffee shops are also prevelant around town including Red Brick (downtown), The Common (downtown), Planet Bean (downtown) and more.